huangfeng/docs/data/api/ui.menu_getmenu.md

 @short: gets object of a menu/submenu where an item is located

 @params:
-- id	string, number	id of a menu item
+- id	id	id of a menu item

 @returns:
 - menu 	object	object of menu (or submenu) where the item is located